The Society for the Study of Addiction respects and supports the independence of the journal’s editors and exerts no

 Over the past five years, Gerhard Gmel has received grants from governmental and cantonal sources, the Swiss National Science Foundation, and the World Health Organization.
 He is currently employed at Addiction Switzerland (formerly the Swiss Institute for the Prevention of Alcohol and Drug Problems), a NGO that receives donations from the Swiss general population.
 He is also employed at the Institute of addiction medicine, department of psychiatry at the Lausanne University Hospital.
 He has received fees from both institutes, the WHO, and the Swiss government for attending international meetings.
 He has received no direct or indirect support from the tobacco, alcohol, cannabis or gambling industry, the addiction treatment or prevention industry, or the pharmaceutical industry and holds no personal stock related to the field of addiction.

-In the past five years Wayne Hall has not received fees or funding of any kind from alcohol, pharmaceutical or tobacco companies.
-His research funding has been from the following public funding sources: the Australia Research Council, the Australian Alcohol Education and Research Fund, the National Health and Medical Research Council of Australia.
+In the past five years, Wayne Hall has not received fees or funding of any kind from alcohol, pharmaceutical or tobacco companies.
+His research funding has been from the Australia Research Council and the National Health and Medical Research Council of Australia.
 He received fees for preparing a literature review of the adverse health effects of cannabis from WHO (2016) and fees for reviewing evidence on the medical benefits of cannabis from: the Therapeutic Goods Administration of Australia (2017-2018); the EMCDDA (2018); and the International Narcotics Control Board (2018).